Disclosure: I may receive commissions for purchases made through links in this post.

 Remember, our children will do what we DO more than what we say.
 Just sayin’!

-Make your simple schedule.
+Tip 3: Make your simple schedule.

-If you didn’t, grab a piece of paper, open a word document, use a note taking app, whatever you have and start brainstorming and organizing your work, homeschool, life and you into the three blocks: Fixed, flexible and you.
+Grab a piece of paper, open a word document, use a note taking app, whatever you have and start brainstorming and organizing your work, homeschool, life and you into the three blocks: Fixed, flexible and you.

 Remember: Fixed = no control, Flexible = you do control, You = important